tailorv/delanistudiomockup/README.md

 5. jQuery

 #### **FEATURES / OBJECTIVES**
-## **To recreate a landing page for a fictional studio as shown below.**
- **All the resources that were provided in the assets folder, can be found here https://github.com/jonnygovish/IP3

 1. 'What we do'  icons when clicked should toggle between the respective description of each icon.

-3. Hover effect for the **Portfolio ** sections such that on hover a white box appears with then name of the project inside.
+3. Hover effect for the **samples ** sections such that on hover a white box appears with then name of the project inside.
 The project picture should still be visible in the background.

 4. Update a reply to the user through a pop up that you have received their message and also thank them for contacting you.